 About Sharon Wilson

-was profoundly damaging to my psyche.
+To live in a country where black people represented nearly 60% of the population, but were absent from television, film, magazines, greeting cards etc. was profoundly damaging to my psyche.
 It damaged my ability to celebrate and value myself, leaving me feeling invisible.
 This was Bermuda in the 1950’s.
 Today, invisibility has been replaced by negative stereotyping through the media.

 Having been fed a steady diet of a Eurocentric standard of family life and beauty, I had quite a distance to go before I could see beauty in black family life, black skin, hair, and identity.
 In the early years, I modeled my paintings on a European standard, substituting white faces for black.
 My audience could not have understood my ongoing struggle to define who I was.
 They were simply starving for imagery that acknowledged them.